Nasim Pedrad

-Nasim Pedrad (نسیم پدراد; born November 18, 1981) is an American actress and comedian.
+Nasim Pedrad (نسیم پدراد; born November 18, 1981) is an Iranian-born American actress and comedian.
 She was a cast member on the NBC sketch comedy and variety series Saturday Night Live from 2009 to 2014.
 She later went on to star in the Fox sitcoms Mulaney (2014–2015) and New Girl (2015–2018), the Fox horror comedy series Scream Queens (2015), and the TBS science fiction comedy series People of Earth (2017).
 Pedrad also created, produced, and starred in the TBS/The Roku Channel sitcom Chad (2021–2024).

 In film, Pedrad has had voice roles in animated films including The Lorax (2012), and Despicable Me 2 (2013), and starring roles in the comedy films Cooties (2014) and Desperados (2020), as well as the fantasy film Aladdin (2019).

 Early life

-Pedrad was born in Tehran, Iran.
-Her family left Tehran soon after she was born; her father was able to immigrate to the United States immediately, but Pedrad and her mother were forced to stay in Germany, reuniting with her father when she was three years old.
+Nasim Pedrad was born on 18 November 1981 in Tehran, Iran.
+Her family left Tehran soon after she was born; her father was able to immigrate to the United States immediately, but Pedrad and her mother were not, so they had to stay in Germany, reuniting with her father when she was three years old.
 Her younger sister, Nina, is a comedy writer.

 Pedrad graduated from UCLA School of Theater, Film and Television in 2003.
 She was a member of the UCLA Spring Sing Company.

 Career

 Early work

-Pedrad was a performer with the Sunday Company at The Groundlings.
+Pedrad was a performer with the Sunday Company at The Groundlings in Los Angeles.
 She frequently performed her one-woman show Me, Myself & Iran at the Los Angeles divisions of ImprovOlympic and the Upright Citizens Brigade Theatre.
 The show was selected for the 2007 HBO Comedy Festival in Las Vegas.
 She received an LA Weekly Best Comedic Performance of the Year Award as the lead in the comedic spoof After School Special.

 In 2006, Pedrad made her first television appearance on an episode of Gilmore Girls as a waitress with two lines.

 In 2007, she made a guest appearance on The Winner.
 She had a recurring role on ER as Nurse Suri.
 In 2009, she had a guest appearance on It's Always Sunny in Philadelphia.

 Pedrad joined the cast of Saturday Night Live in 2009 as part of the 35th (2009–2010) season.
 Pedrad became a repertory player in the 2011–12 season after two years of being a featured player.
 Pedrad left SNL in 2014 to work on Mulaney.